OmicsoftDocs/ArraySuiteDoc/docs/tutorials/Microarray/Data_Visualization_and_Quality_Control.md

 In this screenshot, 3 chips are shown by default (in the example below 01A, 02A and 03A).
 This view provides a way for the user to look at both a ScatterView of the chips against each other, as well as an MA Plot for each chip against each other.

-The MA Plots are contained in the upper-right of the *PairwiseScatterView*, and the regular *ScatterViews* are contained in the lower-left of the *PairwiseScatterView*.
+The MA Plots are contained in the upper-right of the *PairwiseScatterView*, and the regular *ScatterViews* are contained in the lower-left of the *PairwiseScatterView*. (see References for details)

 An **r** value (Pearson correlation) for each chip-to-chip comparison is shown on each chart.